uptane/deployment-considerations/faq.md

 ### **What makes Uptane different from other SOTA security mechanisms?**

 Security problems can occur due to accidental disclosures, malicious attacks, or disgruntled insiders.
 It is not a matter of whether a successful attack will occur, but when.
-One key feature of a security system is its ability to securely recover from an attack.
-This means that an update system must have a way to securely recover from a key loss or compromise.
+Because of the very real threat of a compromise, a security system must be able to securely recover from an attack.
+This means that an update system must have a way to restore its operations in a timely fashion when a key is lost or compromised.

 For example, suppose a nation-state actor steals a signing key and wants to use it to distribute software (as has happened before) [cite Iran, etc.].
 The update system must provide a way to revoke the current trusted